Stay organized with collections Save and categorize content based on your preferences.

 • For Dataset name, select the dataset where you want to store the copied table.
 The source and destination datasets must be in the same location.

 • For Table name, enter a name for the new table.
 The name must be unique in the destination dataset.
-You cannot overwrite an existing table in the destination dataset using the Google Cloud console.
+You can't overwrite an existing table in the destination dataset using the Google Cloud console.
 For more information about table name requirements, see Table naming.

 4. Click Copy to start the copy job.